novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 ![enter image description here](http://img.pyplan.org/UI_sele_obje_op2.png)
 ## Inputs on interfaces

 Interfaces can have inputs as well as outputs widgets.
+In case of inputs widgets, depending on the type of input you need to make you can chosse among using Pivot grids

 If you need to create an **input widget you should choose a pivot grid.**